 EQUUS Foundation is dedicated to Helping Horses Heal People, and as an Animal Planet Partner, thrilled to participate in the R.O.A.R.
 Matching Campaign.
 The number of unwanted horses has reached an epidemic level in the US.
 Tragically, many are slaughtered.
 Instead, they can be rescued, rehabilitated and retrained.
 Many can be re-homed as therapy horses.
 Therapy programs using horses benefit the minds, bodies and spirits of people with special needs in ways that no other therapy can.

 This project saves the lives of unwanted horses, rehabilitates neglected horses and places trained horses in therapy programs that need their support.
-Though equine therapy has been shown to be effective for both Autism and PSTD, it is only available to a small percentage.
+Though equine therapy has been shown to be an effective therapy, it is only available to a small percentage of people with special needs.
+About 1,000 organizations are currently serving about 60,000 people with special needs.
 With more trained horses, fewer horses will be slaughtered and many more people will benefit.

-Total Funding Received to Date: $20,475
+Total Funding Received to Date: $20,870

-Remaining Goal to be Funded: $29,525
+Remaining Goal to be Funded: $54,130

-Total Funding Goal: $50,000
+Total Funding Goal: $75,000